astrapi69/rating-system-data/README.md

-# rating-system-data
+# Overview

-Parent project that holds module projects for the persistence of rating data.
+Parent project that holds module projects for the persistence of user rating data.

-The entity classes in this project are abstract and can be extended from other projects for specific rating.
+The entity classes in this project are abstract and can be extended from other projects for specific user rating.

 ## License